Spring 2010 Fellows

 Sean’s piano performances have won first prize in the Juilliard Concerto Competition (2008) and the prize for the Best Performance of an American Work at the Cleveland International Piano Competition (2009).
 He was also a finalist in the Juilliard Gina Bachauer Competition.

 Sean Chen is the 2013 DeHaan Classical Fellow of the American Pianists Association.
-Second Prize winner at the 2011 Seoul International Music Competition, Third Prize winner at the 2013 Morocco Philharmony International Piano Competition, and prizewinner at the 2009 Cleveland International Piano Competition, Mr. Chen has performed with several orchestras, including the Indianapolis Symphony Orchestra under Gerard Schwarz, Suwon City Philharmonic under Dai Uk Lee, New West Symphony with Boris Brott, and the Juilliard Orchestra under David Atherton
+He also won Third Prize at the 14th Van Cliburn International Piano Competition, becoming the first American to reach the finals since 1997.
+Sean was second Prize winner at the 2011 Seoul International Music Competition, Third Prize winner at the 2013 Morocco Philharmony International Piano Competition, and prizewinner at the 2009 Cleveland International Piano Competition, Mr. Chen has performed with several orchestras, including the Indianapolis Symphony Orchestra under Gerard Schwarz, Suwon City Philharmonic under Dai Uk Lee, New West Symphony with Boris Brott, and the Juilliard Orchestra under David Atherton.

 ZAHIR DOSSA is at MIT where he is pursuing a Ph.D. in sustainable development.